How does art survive in a time of oppression?

 Directors/Producers: Amanda Pope, Tchavdar Georgiev.
 Russia/USA/Uzbekistan, 80 min.

 Limited capacity.
 No registration needed.
-First come, first served.
+First come, first seated.
+Please check in at the Visitor Services Desk upon arrival.